CollaboraOnline/online/docker/from-source/README.md

-# FIXME

-This folder needs to be updated for Collabora Online 23.05.
+This directory contains relevant files for building a docker image from source code.